Identification of additional ways to reduce the incidence of tuberculosis in patients with human immunodeficiency virus infection

 CONCLUSIONS: In view of the above, it is important to modify regulatory documents regarding informing patients about the importance of seeking timely medical help and solve the issue of travel for patients who are unemployed to medical examinations and in emergency cases.
 It is also important to introduce adjustments for the criteria in assessing the quality of TB care, thereby accounting for the pathogenesis of TB in patients with HIV coinfection.

-Olga P. Frolova
+Olga Frolova

 Institute of Clinical Medicine named N.V.
 Sklifosovsky, Sechenov First Moscow State Medical University (Sechenov University); Pirogov Russian National Research Medical University